SJMC Monday Memo | Aug. 3, 2020

 Journal seeks student copy editor: The Journal for Advancing Sport Psychology in Research, a student-centered and peer-reviewed scientific journal, is continuing to seek applications for a student copy editor.
 A $1,250 scholarship will be awarded to the chosen candidate for their service term.
 Please submit questions and/or expressions of interest to: Stacy Gnacinski, Ph.D., Managing Editor, Journal for Advancing Sport Psychology in Research, firstname.lastname@example.org

 Online student magazine seeks writers: College Magazine’s professional writing program is a four-month commitment that includes a seven-week intensive training where you’ll uncover your voice, interview dream sources and write meaningful articles that readers love.
 It’s a volunteer, intensive and challenging writing experience.
 Send your resume and writing sample to email@example.com by August 17, 2020 by 6 p.m.
 EST with the subject line College Magazine Writer Application.

 Professor Snider offers social media training: Do you know someone who runs social media for a small business or organization?
 Drake SJMC associate professor Chris Snider launched an online social media course to help professionals create better social media content.

-The SJMC Monday Memo is a weekly newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
+The SJMC Monday Memo (and other days of the week as needed) is a newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
 If you have an item for the Memo, please send it to Dean Kathleen Richardson (firstname.lastname@example.org) or SJMC webmaster and multimedia professor Chris Snider (email@example.com).
-SJMC alums and other professionals can also contact Chris to have the Memo delivered via weekly email.
+SJMC alums and other professionals can also subscribe to the Monday Memo via email here: http://eepurl.com/bPNbxn